wanyoike-max/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Script 9 shows us how to get the full contents of a file

-* Script 10 shows us how to get the last line f a file ina ddirectory
+* Script 10 shows us how to get the last line f a file in a directory

+* Script 11 shows us how to remove certain file extensions without deleting the directory